Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 ### Asset Amount 2

-An AssetAmount2 struct uses [ElGamal commitments](https://en.wikipedia.org/wiki/ElGamal_signature_scheme), rather than plaintext values, to represent assets and amounts.
+An AssetAmount2 struct also represents a number of units of an asset, but uses [ElGamal commitments](https://en.wikipedia.org/wiki/ElGamal_signature_scheme), rather than plaintext values, to represent assets and amounts.
+This allows those commitments to be encrypted so that they are not deducible by the blockchain.

 Field            | Type                                        | Description
 -----------------|---------------------------------------------|----------------